External Links: Climate and Health

 The CDC's National Environmental Public Health Tracking Network is a system of integrated health, exposure, and hazard information and data from a variety of national, state, and city sources and includes a climate change focus.

-Climate-Ready NC, part of the CDC's Climate Ready States & Cities Initiative, aims to bring together experts and resources to address the potential human health effects of changes in the state's climate.
+NC Climate & Health Program, part of the CDC's Climate Ready States & Cities Initiative, aims to bring together experts and resources to address the potential human health effects of changes in the state's climate.
 The website includes a link to the Strategic Plan for Addressing Health Impacts of Climate Change in North Carolina.

 Website thumbnails provided by BitPixels